anh56/pycozza/README.md

 * The aim is to develop Restful APIs and gain more insight into Java Backend Programming.

 #### Build and deploy
-* Command to build & execute project: mvn clean install exec:java
+* Command to build: mvn clean install
+* Execute project: java -jar pycozza-0.0.5-SNAPSHOT.jar
 * Main access point is: http://localhost:8080/pycozza